 7. Defacement

-The defacement of a website is another common type of cyberattack where hackers misuse the vulnerabilities of a website and replace the website information with dodgy content.
-So, when the customers visit your website, they will see other malicious content instead of the original website content.
+Another common type of cyberattack is website defacement, where hackers misuse a website’s vulnerabilities and replace the website information with dodgy content.
+Thus, when customers visit your website, they will see other malicious content instead of the original website content.

-Suffice it to say it can significantly affect the reputation and image of your business.
+It can significantly affect your business’s reputation and image.
 Hackers usually perform this sort of attack to defame a particular organisation or spread hate messages.

 8. WHOIS Domain Registration

-Anyone who knows a thing or two about getting a website would agree that purchasing a domain name is equivalent to buying a home.
-As a rule, the organisation that sells the home should have the buyer’s details so they can contact them whenever the need arises.
+Anyone who knows a thing or two about building a website would agree that purchasing a domain name is equivalent to buying a home.
+As a rule, the organisation selling the home should have the buyer’s details so they can contact them whenever the need arises.

 It’s the same when it comes to purchasing a website.
 You must provide crucial information that will be recorded in WHOIS data based on your location.
 Hackers can use this information to get into your web server and exploit you.